The Price Is Right: Automobiles

 Since the show's debut, automobiles have been a signature prize on The Price Is Right.
 Most hour-long episodes have two pricing games that are each played for an automobile and in most episodes (although not all), at least one showcase will include an automobile.
 For special episodes, such as the 5,000th episode, there will often be more cars offered.

 From 1991 to 2008, almost all automobiles offered on the show were made by companies based in the United States, specifically Detroit's Big Three (although cars made by these companies' foreign subsidiaries or in a joint-venture with a foreign company were also offered during this era, in all cases badged under an American nameplate).
 The move was made by Barker, in his capacity as executive producer, as a sign of patriotism during the first Iraq war in 1991 and as a show of support to the American car industry, which was particularly struggling at that time.
 When Chrysler merged with German automaker Daimler-Benz in 1998 to form Daimler Chrysler AG (now simply Daimler AG after Chrysler split from the automaker, Chrysler later merged with Italian automaker Fiat to form Fiat Chrysler Automobiles and following another merger with French automaker PSA Group to form the Dutch-based Stellantis), the foreign ownership of Chrysler did not affect carrying any Chrysler-related models.

 Since Barker's retirement, cars made by foreign companies have been offered, most notably Honda, which has several factories throughout Ohio.
 Through product placement, certain episodes in 2008 and 2009 featured Honda as the exclusive automobile manufacturer for vehicles offered on that episode.
 The major European (Volkswagen, BMW, Daimler, Fiat, Polestar, and Volvo) and Asian (Hyundai-Kia, Toyota, Mitsubishi, Mazda, Nissan, Honda, and VinFast) manufacturers have all provided cars on the show since the ban was lifted, with premium foreign cars almost exclusively used for games that generally offer higher-priced cars, such as Golden Road and 3 Strikes.
-Starting around 2010, vintage and classic cars have occasionally been offered as prizes for games that do not involve pricing them.
+Starting around 2010, vintage and classic cars have occasionally been offered as prizes for games where the car's price is irrelevant to gameplay, such as Hole in One and Bonus Game.
 Among them have been a 1955 Chevrolet Bel Air and a 1964 Bentley S3.
-These cars are usually offered in games where their prices are irrelevant to gameplay, such as Hole in One and Bonus Game.

 Vacation trips

-Trips were also featured many times on the show as awards.
-These included both domestic trips across the United States and international trips.
-Usually, the trips were sponsored by hotel companies and, sometimes, by airlines as well.
+Trips have also been featured many times on the show as awards.
+These include both domestic trips across the United States, and international trips.
+Usually, the trips are sponsored by hotels, airlines, as well as tourism companies, which has allowed the program to change from a limited number of locales listed on pre-printed trip skins to video screens that allow any number of places paid for by the sponsoring locale.
 One frequent trip sponsor during the 1980s was American airline company Western Airlines.